 For instructions to use Policy Manager to save the configuration to a local file, go to Save the Configuration File.

 For instructions to use Fireware Web UI to save the configuration file, go to Manage the Firebox Configuration File.

 Use the Configuration File to Configure the Replacement Firebox

 Use one of these methods to use the configuration file from the original Firebox to configure the replacement Firebox.

 You can also use RapidDeploy from the Management Server to configure your replacement Firebox.
-For more information, see Configure an RMA Replacement with RapidDeploy from the Management Server.
+For more information, go to Configure an RMA Replacement with RapidDeploy from the Management Server.

-You can also use Policy Manager to manually update the feature key and configuration in the configuration file from the original Firebox, and then save it to the replacement Firebox.
-This procedure is the same for devices configured for centralized management with a WSM Management Server.
-For more information, see Move a Configuration to a New Firebox.
+You can also use Policy Manager or Fireware Web UI to migrate the configuration file to the replacement Firebox.
+For more information, go to Move a Configuration to a New Firebox.